International Opportunities for Students

-The Study Abroad Programs Office provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
+The Education Abroad Programs Office provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
 Last year, over 5,500 students participated in study, intern, volunteer, and research opportunities in over 100 different countries.
 Our office also contributes to the development of on-campus experiences that foster cultural awareness.

 Many graduate and professional students pursue careers in academic, managerial, or administrative positions that benefit from conducting research, attending conferences, working, living or studying abroad.
 When considering an international opportunity, it is important for a student to consult with his/her committee chair early.
 Not all credits can be applied to a degree plan, so pre-trip planning and approval is very important.

 Students are encouraged to make an in-person or virtual appointment with an Education Abroad Advisor by visiting https://abroad.tamu.edu/Menu/MEET-WITH-AN-ADVISOR.
 Education Abroad, located on the 1st floor of the Pavilion, any weekday from 8 am – 5 pm for additional information.

 Programs led by a Texas A&M faculty member designed around specific A&M courses.
 To find the most recent offerings, visit https://abroad.tamu.edu/Start-Here#programtypes.

 Intern and Volunteer

 Students have a variety of options for credit or non-credit intern or volunteer abroad programs.
 Students can find opportunities through Texas A&M offices and students organizations as well as third-party affiliate providers at http://abroad.tamu.edu/Program-Types/Intern-Research-Volunteer.

 In some cases, graduate students are employed as part of a research project, and in others, they register for research hours at Texas A&M and go abroad independently.
 In all such cases, students must register their research experiences with the Education Abroad Programs Office.
 Learn more at http://abroad.tamu.edu/Program-Types/Intern-Research-Volunteer.